 Why Do Car Seats Expire?

 Car seat expiration dates aren’t taken as seriously as they should.
-Some people might think, “How can a car seat expire?
-It’s not like a loaf of bread that molds over if you don’t eat it in a week or two".
+Some people might think, “How do car seats expire?
+It’s not like a loaf of bread that moulds over if you don’t eat it in a week or two".
 For some parents, it’s just hard to accept that something as costly as a car seat would have a life span and an expiration date.